-Norway was allocated a quota of 52,48 tonnes of eastern bluefin tuna (Thunnus thynnus) for 2017.
+Norway was allocated a quota of 52.48 t of eastern bluefin tuna (Thunnus thynnus) for 2017.
 The quota was exhausted in a directed ICCAT fishery and as bycatch in non-ICCAT fisheries.
 Numerous observations of Atlantic bluefin tuna were made along the coast and offshore waters of Norway from 58° to 70°N during July-October 2017.
-Norway put a lot of effort to obtain biological, ecological and genetic samples and data from all individual Atlantic bluefin tuna caught in 2017.
-Norway continuously works on present and historical data on tuna and tuna-like species and aims at incorporating the data on these species into an ecosystem perspective.
-Norway participated at the SCRS annual science meeting in 2017.
+Norway put a lot of effort into obtaining biological, ecological and genetic samples and data for all individual Atlantic bluefin tuna caught in 2017.
+Norway continuously works on present and historical data on tuna and tuna-like species and aims to incorporate the data on these species into an ecosystem perspective.
+Norway participated in the SCRS annual science meeting in 2017.